-forthcoming: The book Black Software: The Internet & Racial Justice, From the AfroNet to Black Lives Matter, from Oxford University Press by Professor Charlton McIIwain, Associate Professor for Media, Culture, and Communications at NYU where he is the Associate Dean for Faculty Development and Diversity at NYU’s Steinhardt School in New York City.
-The word “Black Software” will be appearing in the Oxford Dictionary as the book goes to market.
+The book Black Software: The Internet & Racial Justice, From the AfroNet, to Black Lives Matter, shipped Nov 1st from Oxford University Press.
+Author and Professor Charlton MciIwain, the Associate Professor for Media, Culture, and Communications at NYU, is on tour with book now and may coming to a city venue near you.
+Dr. Mcilwain is the Associate Dean for Faculty Development and Diversity at NYU’s Steinhardt School in New York City.
+When the definition for “Black Software” makes its debut in Oxford Dictionary we can let you know when you subscribe.

 Dear early adopters,